YujieHu520/first-principle-mixture-Kumaraswamy/README.md

 # Semi-Supervised Temporal Modeling with First-Principles Intervals and a Mixture of Kumaraswamy Distributions

-This repository provides a public re-implementation of the method described in our paper on semi-supervised temporal modeling for sparse-sampling industrial processes.
+This repository provides a public implementation of the method described in our paper on semi-supervised temporal modeling for sparse-sampling industrial processes.
 The method integrates first-principles interval construction with a neural network that outputs a mixture of truncated Kumaraswamy distributions.

 ---